Computer Engineering MS

 Specialized Software and Systems

-Mentor Graphics and Synopsys suite
+Mentor Graphics, Cadence, and Synopsys suite

-Linux cluster computing systems
+Linux cluster computing system

 Nature of WorkComputer engineers focus on the design and development of computer and computer-integrated systems, with due consideration to such engineering factors as function, performance, and cost.
 Computer engineers design and build these systems to meet application requirements with attention to the hardware/software interaction.
 Their work can span topics from formal specifications to heuristic algorithm development; from systems architecture to computer design; from interface electronics to software development, especially real-time applications; and from computer networking to VLSI circuit design and implementation.
 The emphasis is on the careful adoption of design methodology and the application of sophisticated engineering tools.
 (Source: U.S. Bureau of Labor Statistics Occupational Outlook Handbook)